 All lecture bonus quizzes and probes require an i<clicker to complete.
-They can be purchased at the bookstore.
+They can be purchased at the campus store.
 You must bring your i<clicker to every lecture if you wish to participate in these bonus opportunities.
 At the end of the term, the total number of points earned will earn you the following rewards:

+Points Reward

-Points Reward 30 and above Drop lowest participation grade 40 and above Drop lowest participation grade + lowest quiz grade 50 and above Drop lowest participation grade + 2 lowest quiz grade
+30 and above Drop lowest quiz grade

+40 and above Drop 2 lowest quiz grade